Strophox/tetro-tui/README.md

 >
 > **New game/**
 > - Swift: How fast can you clear 40 lines?
-> - Classic: Clear 150 lines at increasing gravity.
+> - Regular: Clear 150 lines at increasing gravity.
-> - *(unlocked after Classic)* Master: Clear 150 lines at instant gravity.
+> - *(unlocked after Regular mode)* Master: Clear 150 lines at instant gravity.
 > - Puzzle: Clear 24 hand-crafted puzzles.
 > - Cheese-20: Eat through lines like Swiss cheese.
 Limit∈[None, Some(10), Some(11), .., Some(20), ..]
 > - Combo-30: Get consecutive line clears.
 Limit∈[None, Some(10), Some(11), .., Some(30), ..]